metzm/actinia-introduction/docs/3_explore.md

 ### Summary

 So far we have seen some REST basics and explored a few endpoints provided by actinia.
-Indeed the structure of the endpoints follow some GRASS GIS concepts (compare the graphical introduction above), but this does not limit us much from processing "any" geospatial data.
+Indeed the structure of the endpoints follow some GRASS GIS concepts, but this does not limit us much from processing "any" geospatial data.

 ## Exploring the API: finding available actinia endpoints